 - 1. A minimum of 42 hours of Graduate credit and clinical practicum.
 (A minimum of 30 hours must be in major coursework, and no more than 6 hours of clinical practicum may be counted towards the 42 hours.) - 2.
 All academic and clinical practicum requirements for ASHA's Certificate of Clinical Competence.
-(Mississippi licensure and teacher certification requirements must also be completed.) - Written and oral comprehensive examinations.
-(The student will have only two opportunities to pass the written and/or oral examinations.)
+(Mississippi licensure and teacher certification requirements must also be completed.) - 3.
+Written comprehensive examinations.
+(The student will have only two opportunities to pass the written examinations.)